Love and Rockets X: Style and analysis

 The artwork is abstract and cartoony: cars speed along without touching the ground, characters' expressions are sometimes reduced to simple shapes such as large, enraged shouting mouths with jagged teeth, and dialog balloons are sometimes filled with no more than symbols.
-Hernandez uses marginal notes to identify bands and songs played in the story and to explain non-English vocabulary the book's various ethnic characters use.
+Hernández uses marginal notes to identify bands and songs played in the story and to explain non-English vocabulary the book's various ethnic characters use.
 He uses typographical marks such as angle brackets to mark off non-English speech translated into English, such as from Spanish or Arabic.

-The story has none of the magic realist elements Hernandez used in the Palomar stories he is best known for.
+The story has none of the magic realist elements Hernández used in the Palomar stories he is best known for.
 The straightforward chronology and easily distinguished characters marked a contrast to those of the complicated Poison River.
 It nevertheless shares with Poison River a density that requires a relatively slow reading to follow.
 It is condensed to quick, minimal scenes with expository dialog.
-The panel rather than the page is the compositional unit; each panel is of equal size, and depending on the publication the work appears in, Hernandez arranges the panels in six- or nine-panel grids.
+The panel rather than the page is the compositional unit; each panel is of equal size, and depending on the publication the work appears in, Hernández arranges the panels in six- or nine-panel grids.

 The frequent shifts from scene to scene and character to character give each character brief moments to assume the focus, while the action in the background often draws away from the reader's attention.
-The characters each have sympathetic and deplorable sides, and Hernandez often reveals sides of the characters that contradict the stereotypes they appeared to live up to.
+The characters each have sympathetic and deplorable sides, and Hernández often reveals sides of the characters that contradict the stereotypes they appeared to live up to.

 The abrupt shifts between panels require the reader to evaluate the relations between them in a manner different from the familiar manner of closure.
 (Note: "Closure" in this sense is a term Scott McCloud introduced in Understanding Comics (1993) to refer to reader's role in closing narrative gaps between comics panels.)
-Comics scholar Douglas Wolk asserts Hernandez's formal concerns with "time and suggestion" have a "moral weight" in that they discourage the tendency to "[identify] with particular characters at the expense of others" when the work's concerns lie in broader socio-political issues.
+Comics scholar Douglas Wolk asserts Hernández's formal concerns with "time and suggestion" have a "moral weight" in that they discourage the tendency to "[identify] with particular characters at the expense of others" when the work's concerns lie in broader socio-political issues.
 The copy on the first collected edition compares the book to Robert Altman's film Nashville (1975), which features a large ensemble cast and interweaving storylines.